 In recent history, the official inflation rate in Zimbabwe averaged 43 percent from 2009 until 2023, reaching up to 786 percent in May 2020.
 These numbers are devastating, but the real hyperinflation happened pre-2009.
-Problems emerged as early as the 90s, when the Zimbabwean dollar rose rapidly, and inflation peaked at 79.6 million percent in November 2008.
+Although initially stable, problems in the Zimbabwe economy emerged as early as the 90s due to a combination of factors including mismanagement, corruption, and controversial land reform policies.
+During this time, the Zimbabwean dollar rose rapidly, and inflation peaked at 79.6 million percent in November 2008.

 In this article, we explain how Zimbabwe got to hyperinflation, stayed in that situation for so many years, and what lessons can be learned from it.